08 Mar VAT registration tips for startups

 Our accountants feel putting off VAT registration could be a mistake for any UK startup.
 One more point to bear in mind is the move towards Making Tax Digital.
 From April 2019 all VAT returns will need to be digital and businesses have to utilise appropriate accounting software.

-Get in touch with SQK Accountancy today to find out more about VAT and PAYE requirements for your business.
+Get in touch with SQK Accountancy today to find out more about VAT and PAYE requirements for your business, or startup.